serverless/serverless/docs/deprecations.md

 - In service configuration setting is ineffective for deprecations reported before service configuration is read.
 - `SLS_DEPRECATION_DISABLE` env var and `disabledDeprecations` configuration setting remain respected, and no errors will be thrown for mentioned deprecation coodes.

+<a name="S3_TRANSFER_ACCELERATION_ON_EXISTING_BUCKET"><div>&nbsp;</div></a>

+## Attempt to enable S3 Transfer Acceleration on provided S3 buckets

+Deprecation code: `S3_TRANSFER_ACCELERATION_ON_EXISTING_BUCKET`

+Starting with "v3.0.0", attempt to enable S3 Transfer Acceleration on user provided bucket will result in error instead of a warning.
+To ensure seamless upgrade, please stop using "--aws-s3-accelerate" flag.

 <a name="DUPLICATE_PLUGIN_DEFINITION"><div>&nbsp;</div></a>

 ## Duplicate plugin definition in configuration